Azraul/besultstodsystem_recommender_system/part_2.md

 - [Code](https://github.com/rn5l/rsc18)

-This team's approach, hereafter refered to as their teamname KAENEN, used a hybrid system of conceptually simple algorithms to produce accurate predictions.
-KAENEN placed 7th in the main competition and 3rd in the creative sidetrack, out of a 100 teams.
+This team's approach, hereafter referred to by their team name KAENEN, used a hybrid system of conceptually simple algorithms to produce accurate predictions.
+KAENEN placed 7th in the main competition and 3rd in the creative sidetrack, out of 100 teams.
-Their hybrid method uses and combines variations of nearest-neighbor, matrix factorization and string matching algorithms to achieve accuracies just 5-7% lower than that of the winners of the competition.
+Their hybrid method uses and combines variations of nearest-neighbour, matrix factorization and string matching algorithms to achieve accuracies just 5-7% lower than that of the winners of the competition.
 Their approach shows that you can achieve good accuracy without having to use more complex methods such as deep learning and without specialized hardware like GPU's (which happen to be in a terrible shortage right now!).

 What they generally have done is separately trained recommenders such as item-based collaborative filter(similar to what our team achieved), playlist based K nearest neighbour, title matching+matrix factorization, and then combined the results of those recommenders.
-The combination used depends on what the input type is; for example the playlist name + one seed track results in a combination of title string matching and the combined weighted result of all the item-based recommenders, while an input with 2>= seed tracks will use a weighted combination of the item & playlist based recommenders.
+The combination used depends on what the input type is; for example, the playlist name + one seed track results in a combination of title string matching and the combined weighted result of all the item-based recommenders, while an input with 2>= seed tracks will use a weighted combination of the item & playlist based recommenders.
 The combinations will be explained later on in this article.

 For their creative track, they used the same hybrid method, but additionally retrieved song metadata from the Spotify API to aid in finding track similarities.

 ### Dictionary
 - Session-based = Only input is a playlist name or a set of songs.
-Called "session" because there is no longer term information about the user to base the recommendations off of.
+Called "session" because there is no longer term information about the user to base the recommendations off on.

 ## Data Prep
 Maybe not even needed?
-It's good filler tho
+It's good filler though

 ## The Different Methods
 In their final solution, KAENEN implemented 6 techniques to calculate the recommendations:
 - Item-based Collaborative Filtering (item-cf)
-- Session-based Nearest Neighbors (s-knn)
+- Session-based Nearest Neighbours (s-knn)
 - IDF Extension (idf-knn)
 - Matrix Factorization (als-mf)
 - String Matching (string-match)